 Start with these two links introducing you to Math Circles (What is a Math Circle?) and helping you find a Math Circle Near You!

-Announcing the 2016 Circle on the Road
+The 2016 Circle on the Road is coming to New York!

 Bringing together new and experienced leaders of Math Circles and other similar outreach programs, this year’s Circle on the Road will include discussions, presentations, and opportunities to facilitate different mathematical problems.
 In addition, some informal STEM education researchers will join us to further our research and evaluation efforts.